Bob Daisley: Ozzy Osbourne

 In October 1979, Daisley met Ozzy Osbourne at a venue called the Music Machine in Camden Town, after Osbourne had been fired from the band Black Sabbath.
 The pair hit it off and Osbourne suggested they form a band.
 They were soon joined by former Quiet Riot guitarist Randy Rhoads, whom Osbourne had recently met in Los Angeles.
 The trio hired ex-Uriah Heep drummer Lee Kerslake and settled on the band name The Blizzard of Ozz, though the new band's management soon decided to bill the act simply as "Ozzy Osbourne".

 Daisley contributed bass, songwriting and co-production on the group's first album, Blizzard of Ozz, and co-wrote all of the material on the follow-up album Diary of a Madman but both he and drummer Lee Kerslake were fired before the second album was released.
 Bassist Rudy Sarzo received credit on Diary of a Madman, though he did not perform on it.

 Daisley and Kerslake later successfully sued Don Arden and Jet Records for performance royalties and to have their performance credits added to Diary of a Madman.
 Litigation continued for many years until Daisley and Kerslake sued the Osbournes (who unknown to Daisley and Kerslake had purchased the early albums' publishing rights) for unpaid performance royalties and accreditation.
-Sharon, without Ozzy's knowledge, responded by re-issuing new CD versions of both albums with the bass and drum tracks re-recorded by Robert Trujillo and Mike Bordin in 2002.
+Sharon Osbourne, without Ozzy's knowledge, responded by re-issuing new CD versions of both albums with the bass and drum tracks re-recorded by Robert Trujillo and Mike Bordin in 2002.
 In 2003, Daisley and Kerslake's lawsuit was dismissed by the United States District Court in Los Angeles.
 This dismissal was upheld by the United States Court of Appeals for the Ninth Circuit.
 In 2011, Sony Legacy re-released both albums with Daisley and Kerslake's original bass and drum parts restored.

 Daisley continued to return to the Osbourne camp to write and record for several albums throughout the 1980s, playing on and/or writing for Bark at the Moon (1983), The Ultimate Sin (1986), and No Rest for the Wicked (1988).
 He maintained his working relationship with the Osbournes up until 1991's No More Tears album, which featured his bass playing on all tracks.
 Mike Inez (who later joined Alice in Chains) appeared in the album's promotional videos.